srlm89/portfolio/README.md

 Overall, I do not have a favorite programming language.
 I tend to think that any programming language, given the proper amount of usage and time, can end up being unsatisfying.

 What I like about programming is how it enables you to transform abstract thinking into a concrete and visible blueprint.
-In other words, in this case it is the other way around: _everything that is air melts into solid_.
+In other words, in this case it is the other way around: _all that is air melts into solid_.
 And while the transition from one phase to the other takes place, those thoughts reveal themselves up to the last small detail.

 I think this is one clear way to begin Doug Engelbart's _human intellect augmentation_.